LighthouseUK/jerboa/README.md

 With Jerboa, you can get started simply by specifying some resource method definitions.
 The request routing and form handling will be taken care of for you.

+TODO: update readme with proper description and tutorial

 # Show Me The Code!